Airborne Particle Communication Through Time-varying Diffusion-Advection Channels: time-varying diffusion-advection Channel

 \subsection{Statistical characterization of the time-varying Impulse Response}

-The derivation of the mean and autocorrelation of (\ref{eq:LTV_impulse}) requires a preliminary examination of the exponential components of the impulse response, as they contain the stochastic contributions of the wind.
+The derivation of the mean and autocorrelation of (\ref{eq:LTV_impulse}) requires a preliminary examination of the exponential components, as they contain the stochastic contributions of the wind.
 Upon expanding the norms, one obtains

 where $v_{1}(\lambda)$ and $v_{2}(\lambda)$ are iid jointly Gaussian random processes with mean \(\mu\) and variance \(\sigma^2_v\). \(V_{1}(t) \overset{\triangle}{=} \int_{t-\tau}^{t} v_{1}(\lambda)\, d\lambda \) is also a Gaussian process.
 The mean and variance of \(V_1\) are found as \(\mathbb{E}[V_{1}] = \mu\tau \) and \(\mathrm{Var}(V_{1}) = \sigma^{2}_{X}(\tau,t)\), respectively, where